HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 The submittal relocates and enclosed the trash area.

-the heights of adjacent structures to the east and \{CS'C,
+the heights of adjacent structures to the east and west,

 all project construction will be designed to utilize solar

-insulation and minimize heat 10S8, thus reducing' the de~and
+insulation and minimize heat loss, thus reducing the dem.and

 placed on fossil fuels for space heating.
 The following